Create a retro red and blue 3d analyph text effect in Photoshop

 Step 7: Offset the text to the left

-Then use the left arrow key on your keyboard to nudge the text away from the original.
-Each time you press the arrow key, you'll move the text one pixel further to the left.
-Or to move the text by 10 pixels at a time, hold your Shift key as you press the left arrow key.
+Use the left arrow key on your keyboard to nudge the text away from the original.
+Each press moves the text one pixel.
+To move it 10 pixels at a time, hold the Shift key while pressing the arrow key.

 Adding red to the anaglyph 3D text effect in Photoshop